 This is home to ‘Tannie Evita Bezuidenhout’, the world famous alter ego of Pieter Dirk Uys, South Africa’s best-known political satirist, and impersonator.
-Evita se Perron is a transformed train station with two cabaret venues, a restaurant, and a bar.
+Evita se Perron is a transformed train station with a museum, outdoor heritage garden, book shop, cafe and restaurant.

 Located on the West Coast Way Culture Route

 Evita se Perron was a cabaret theatre and restaurant created by South African satirist Pieter-Dirk Uys in 1996.
 As the home of Tannie Evita Bezuidenhout, the most famous white woman in South Africa, it definitely earned its place on the West Coast Way Culture Route.

 Evita se Perron is filled with local gifts and food with funky packaging, descriptive names, and interesting décor.
 The local brands sold in this Swartland emporium are all handcrafted, and are creating employment opportunities.